 Benefits for people who work

-If you already get Housing Benefit and are about to start work, you should fill in a back to work form.
+If you already get Housing Benefit and are about to start work, you should fill in a change of circumstances form.
 You will only need to provide proof of your earnings.

 If you're not claiming benefits already you will need to provide all the usual evidence, such as proof of your identity, proof of your National Insurance Number etc. but we will also need to see: